pairshaped/curlingio-docs/src/pages/privacy.md

 PCI-DSS requirements help ensure the secure handling of credit card information by our store and its service providers.

-For more insight, you may also want to read Stripe's Terms of Service and Privacy Statements here: [https://stripe.com/privacy](https://stripe.com/privacy).
+For more insight, you should read Stripe's Terms of Service and Privacy Statements here: [https://stripe.com/privacy](https://stripe.com/privacy).

+## Section 5 - SportsPay Payments

+If you choose a direct payment gateway to complete your order, then SportsPay stores your credit card data.
+It is encrypted through the Payment Card Industry Data Security Standard (PCI-DSS).
+Your order transaction data is stored only as long as is necessary to complete your order transaction.
+After that is complete, your order transaction information is deleted.

+All direct payment gateways adhere to the standards set by PCI-DSS as managed by the PCI Security Standards Council, which is a joint effort of brands like Visa, MasterCard, American Express and Discover.

+PCI-DSS requirements help ensure the secure handling of credit card information by our store and its service providers.

+For more insight, you should read SportsPay's Terms of Service and Privacy Statements here: [https://sportspay.com/privacy-policy/](https://sportspay.com/privacy-policy/).

-## Section 5 - Third-party Services
+## Section 6 - Third-party Services

 The third-party providers used by us will only collect, use and disclose your information to the extent necessary to allow them to perform the services they provide to us.